Newton (NEW) Price Hits $0.0003 on Major Exchanges

-Newton (NEW) traded up 5.3% against the dollar during the one day period ending at 23:00 PM Eastern on July 9th.
-In the last week, Newton has traded down 23.1% against the dollar.
-One Newton coin can now be purchased for $0.0003 or 0.00000001 BTC on cryptocurrency exchanges.
-Newton has a total market capitalization of $6.07 million and approximately $74,535.00 worth of Newton was traded on exchanges in the last day.
+Newton (NEW) traded 0.9% lower against the dollar during the 24-hour period ending at 8:00 AM Eastern on July 13th.
+Over the last week, Newton has traded 9.1% lower against the dollar.
+Newton has a market capitalization of $5.81 million and approximately $1.22 million worth of Newton was traded on exchanges in the last 24 hours.
+One Newton coin can currently be purchased for about $0.0003 or 0.00000001 BTC on popular exchanges.

 - Bitsubishi (BITSU) traded down 27.5% against the dollar and now trades at $123.93 or 0.00573819 BTC.